JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 | `--full_hier_syn` | synthesize every hierarchy level for path delays (no estimates) |
 | `--pipeline_min_effort N` | extra full-design syn iterations allowed to reduce stages after timing is met (default 2; 0 = accept the first met result, fastest but possibly over-pipelined) |

+## 6.5 AUTOPIPELINE `.latency` pin-and-confirm loop (Pypeline designs only)

+Pypeline's `AUTOPIPELINE(func)` tag exposes the sweep's discovered stage count back to the design's Python as `.latency` (e.g. `make_stream_pipeline` sizes its output FIFO from it).
+The stage count only exists *after* the sweep, so the `pipelinec` driver wraps the parse+sweep sequence in an outer loop — a **pin-and-confirm** loop, not a repeat-the-sweep one:

+1. **Pass 1 (bootstrap, identical to a normal build):** `PARSE_FILE` with an empty latency cache (`.latency` reads 0 everywhere) → path delays → full throughput sweep → `SYN.HARVEST_AUTOPIPELINE_LATENCIES` walks the finished TimingParamsLookupTable and groups each AUTOPIPELINE-tagged instance's `GET_TOTAL_LATENCY` by the tag's canonical key (a pure in-memory walk; no synthesis, no file I/O).
+2. **Early exits (the zero-added-cost invariant):** if there are no AUTOPIPELINE call sites, or the design's Python never *read* any `.latency` (`pypeline.AUTOPIPELINE_LATENCY_WAS_READ()`, a read-tracked property flag), the loop ends here — the cache couldn't have influenced the elaborated design, so pass 1's result is final.
+Cost is exactly the classic single parse + single sweep. `.c` designs never enter the loop at all (`AUTOPIPELINE` is Pypeline-only syntax).
+3. **Pass 2 (pin + confirm):** install the harvested latencies (`pypeline.SET_AUTOPIPELINE_LATENCY_CACHE`), re-run `PARSE_FILE` (re-executes the
+   whole design import graph; `.latency` reads now resolve), rewrite the zero-clk VHDL, re-run path delays (mostly disk-cached), then `SYN.SEED_TIMING_PARAMS_FROM_PREVIOUS` carries pass 1's sweep solution (slices + IO-reg flags) into the fresh zero-clk table.
+Matching is **two-tier**: exact instance path first, else func (entity) name — the func-name tier is load-bearing because entity names encode closure values, so a `.latency`-derived parameter change (e.g. FIFO depth) renames its factory entity and every instance path underneath, exactly where the AUTOPIPELINE'd core lives (the core's own name is stable — its closure captures only the user's func).
+Then `SYN.DO_SEEDED_CONFIRM_OR_SWEEP` runs **one** full-design synthesis: timing met (the expected case — only FIFO/counter widths changed) means done, and the `.latency` values the design consumed provably equal the stage counts built — pinning makes cross-pass latency drift impossible by construction.
+4. **Fallback (rare):** if the confirmation fails timing, it falls back to a full planned sweep (which replans from a fresh zero-clk table each iteration, so the seeds can't corrupt it), harvests again, and loops back to step 3 with the new numbers.
+Bounded by `SYN.AUTOPIPELINE_MAX_LATENCY_PASSES` (3 total passes); at the cap the build fails loudly, advising an explicit `depth=N` pin at the unstable call site.

+Hard errors (instead of silently-wrong hardware):
+- **Divergent `.latency`:** the same AUTOPIPELINE-tagged function instantiated at multiple sites with *different* discovered stage counts — legal per-instance in the framework, unrepresentable as the single `.latency` int the design's Python read.
+Fix: give each call site its own factory-produced closure, or pin `depth=N`.
+- **Call-site set changed between passes:** an AUTOPIPELINE-tagged instance on pass 2 whose func didn't exist in pass 1 (detected as unseedable) — i.e. Python control flow, or closure-captured values encoded in a tagged function's identity, depended on `.latency`'s own value.
+Only sizing *outside* AUTOPIPELINE'd functions may depend on it.
+- **No settling within the pass cap:** a `.latency`-derived change keeps perturbing timing enough to change the discovered stage counts themselves.

+Repeated-`PARSE_FILE` support (sys.modules eviction of the design import graph, per-parse compiler-cache cleanup via `DEL_ALL_CACHES`) lives in `PY_TO_LOGIC.py` — see `PY_TO_LOGIC_DESIGN.md`'s AUTOPIPELINE section.

 ## 7. Test matrix

 Fast tests (no `PART()` → PYRTL software timing model, seconds per synth